ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 # Tutorial: Testing a DEX

-Let's see a real world example by testing `wasmswap`.
+Let's see a real-world example by testing `wasmswap`.
 We are going to swap the native token `cosm` with the Cw20 token `pica`.

 ## Setting up

 We are using a slightly modified version of `wasmswap`.
-The only difference is our VM doesn't alter the `data` field because it is supposed to be up-to user to use any data in any format.
+The only difference is our VM doesn't alter the `data` field because it is supposed to be up to user to use any data in any format.
 So we chose to follow the spec there.
 Let's clone the template for our tutorial:

 ```sh